Organization: Mercy Corps

 § Find, organize and share market facilitation resources with program staff;

 § Challenge program staff to think critically about strategy decisions and reflect on what they are observing.

 Monitoring and Evaluation:

-- Establish procedures and guidelines to monitor and evaluate the progress and impact of economic development support work including setting and measuring benchmarks along results chains.
+§ Support program staff in monitoring and evaluating the progress and impact of work including setting and measuring benchmarks along results chains;

-- Where needed, support external evaluations by research partner Feinstein International Centre and other organizations.
+§ Where needed, support external evaluations by research partner Feinstein International Center and other organizations;

-- Conduct himself/herself both professionally and personally in such a manner that brings credit to Mercy Corps and to not jeopardize its humanitarian mission;
+§ Conduct himself/herself both professionally and personally in such a manner as to bring credit to Mercy Corps and to not jeopardize its humanitarian mission;

 KNOWLEDGE AND EXPERIENCE:

 · A degree in Statistics, Economics, Quantitative economics.
 Post graduate diploma in Monitoring and Evaluation is an added advantage